toastdroid/toastdroid.github.io/_posts/2014-09-03-unlocking-recyclerview/unlocking_recyclerview.md

 ## There's a Library for that
 For this reason the [RecyclerViewLib](https://github.com/twotoasters/RecyclerViewLib) has been created with gradle support.
  The source from the `recyclerview-v7` and `cardview-v7` support libraries have been copied into [RecyclerViewLib](https://github.com/twotoasters/RecyclerViewLib) and any code that references L has been removed.
- While this makes it safe to use after the final version of L has been released, it also means that it will be using the support views even on L.
+ While this makes it safe to use after the final version of L has been released, it also means that it will be using the support views even on L.<!--more-->

 ## Implementing RecyclerView
 RecyclerView has a few more components then ListView does.